anaceliacunha/dto-poc/libs/java-lib/README.md

 ## Build

-The OpenAPI generator writes code directly into `src/main/java/com/activate/{domain}/`.
-To build the JAR:
+To build and install the JAR to your local Maven repository:

 ```bash
 mvn clean install
 ```

-The JAR will be installed to your local Maven repository (`~/.m2/repository/com/activate/activate-api-models/`).

 ## Development